Tractable Algorithms for Changepoint Detection in Player Performance Metrics: Introduction

-We present efficient algorithms for detecting changepoints in both binary and continuous performance metrics at the individual player level.
+In this paper, we present efficient methods for detecting changepoints in both binary and continuous performance metrics at the individual player level.
+Although our empirical focus is on MLB data, the underlying problem, of sequential monitoring of metrics for changes, arises across many domains, including manufacturing process control \citep{page1954continuous, shang2017nonparametric}, finance \citep{banerjee2020change, kim2022unsupervised}, and climatology \citep{reeves2007review}.
 While changepoint detection methods have been used in prior sports analytics research, they have primarily focused on identifying changes in aggregated statistics for the average player, team, or league across seasons \citep{chiou2016change, whalen2024empirical}.
-In contrast, our focus is on identifying changes in individual performance across time, which poses a unique computational challenge due to the large number of players to monitor in real time.
+Recent work has extended changepoint detection to the individual athlete setting using Bayesian, model-based segmentation approaches for correlated performance metrics \citep{kim2021binary}.